 The pharmacy with the apothecary family’s flat shows how the town’s middle classes lived around the turn of the 20th century.
 On special occasions you can see pill making demonstrated at the pharmacy.

-In the Olsengården you will meet a 1930s housewife doing her housework, or going into the back yard to feed the rabbits and hens.
+In the high season in the middle of the summer you might meet actors in historical costumes.
+In Olsengården the 1930s housewife is perhaps home doing her housework, or going into the back yard to feed the rabbits and hens.
 Mrs. Olsen likes to talk about the old days - an experience in itself.

-There is something for the whole family to be found in the historical shops.
+There is something for the whole family to be found in the historical shop.
 Be tempted by the smell of fresh coffee, sweets, old fashioned toys, and nostalgic cups, bowls and plates.

 Around the market you will find the post office, the railway station with train, the bakery and the Narvesen kiosk.

-Buy something nice to eat while you watch the life of the High Street.
+Buy a treat at the Bakery at the square while you watch the life of the High Street.
 The large steam locomotive standing at the railway station is also worth a visit.